Prices from £15.00

 - are breastfeeding

-If you are not sure whether you can take aciclovir, you can take a genital herpes test or speak to a doctor.
+If you are not sure whether you can take aciclovir, or whether you need it, you can take a genital herpes test or speak to a doctor.

 -